+The first is their next-hop behaviour.
 With an aggregate route, you can only have a next-hop of discard or reject.
 Both of these drop the traffic, but if you choose reject then Junos will also send an ICMP Unreachable message in reply.
 If you don’t specify which one you want to use, the traffic is rejected by default.

-Generate routes, on the other hand, do let you have a next-hop IP address.
+Generate routes, on the other hand, do indeed let you have a next-hop IP address.
 The summary route’s next-hop is taken from the “primary” contributing route’s next-hop.
 Which route is chosen as the primary, you ask?
 Here’s the process:

 - Choose the route with the lowest route preference (aka administrative distance)